QL Resources Bhd

 17. Scheme smallholders planted area (ha)?

-The company states it has "handed over a mature plantation of 744 hectares to the local farmers of Indonesia" for a plasma plantation.
-It also states that approximately 20% of land use rights have been set aside for plasma scheme as per the Indonesian regulations, but no total area has been reported and figures cannot be calculated due to the difficulties defining its total area owned for oil palm cultivation.
+The company states that approximately 20% of land use rights have been set aside for the plasma scheme as per the Indonesian regulations, but no total area has been reported and figures cannot be calculated due to the difficulties defining its total area owned for oil palm cultivation.

 -